Causal Message Passing for Experiments with Unknown and General Network Interference: Detailed Proofs of Technical Results

-Here, we handle the randomness of $\CE^n,\PE^n,\DE^n,\ME^n,$ and $\CC^n$ by extending the matrix $\covar$; that is, we incorporate these coefficients as components of the individual's covariate vector within the extended matrix $\covar$.
-Then, in \eqref{eq:consistency_proof_SE}, we utilized the following notations:
+where $\ACC$ and $\Acovar$ are the vectors representing the mean of the columns of matrices $\CCM$ and $\covar$, respectively.
+Specifically, in \eqref{eq:consistency_proof_SE}, we handle the randomness of $\CE^n,\PE^n,\DE^n,\ME^n,$ and $\CC^n$ by extending the matrix $\covar$; that is, we incorporate these coefficients as components of the individual's covariate vector within an extended matrix $\widetilde\covar$.
+Note that Assumption~\ref{asmp:BL} holds for the upgraded model, because of the independence and bounded moment assumption of $\CE^n,\PE^n,\DE^n,\ME^n,$ and $\CC^n$.